 2. Beef Up Your Locks

 Houses have doors with security bolts.
-RVs use locks which engage around the kingpin such as a padlock or a cylinder lock.
+RVs use locks that engage around the kingpin such as a padlock or a cylinder lock.
 There are a variety of brands available and each offers a chance to keep your valuables safe.
-Rv security begins at your door, so consider upgrading to deadblot lock for only $30 in Amazon.
+Rv security begins at your door, so consider upgrading to deadbolt lock for only $30 on Amazon.

 3. Leave Temptation Behind

 This one seems pretty obvious.
 Don’t litter your site with valuables.
-Put away the tablets, cell phones and extra gadgets.
+Put away tablets, cell phones, and extra gadgets.
 Pull the blinds after dark in your rig.
 Don’t be a lone ranger.
 Camp near other people.
 Get a safe.
 Each of these simple steps will keep robbers at bay.

 4. Install Security

 If you want security, a system is a small price to pay.
-A favorite from road dwellers in the Simply Safe Security system, altough it does require an internet conection, there is no wiring or contract requiered.
-You can instal an alarm system for doors as well as indoor and outdoor cameras, a full security kit comes with a $410 price tag but the peace of mind it will provide you and your family is priceless.
+A favorite from road dwellers is the Simply Safe Security system – although it does require an internet connection, there is no wiring or contract required.
+You can install an alarm system for doors as well as indoor and outdoor cameras.
+A full security kit comes with a $410 price tag but the peace of mind it will provide you and your family is priceless.